buddycloud/buddycloud.com/slate/source/includes/_accounts.md

 )
 ```

-This will create a new user and set their password.
+This will create a new account for `username` and set their `password`.
+You can optionally pass in an `email` which can be used for `password` resets.

 ### HTTP Request
 `POST https://demo.buddycloud.org/api/account`